Flood Insurance & the Community Rating System

 for further information.

-to reflect the reduced flood risk resulting from the community
+rates are discounted to reflect the reduced flood risk resulting from the community actions meeting the

 - Reduce flood losses;